jolson615/tech-exchange-2021/u3-flask-mongo/advanced-flask.md

 ## Launch

 This lesson is a bit of a grab bag - lots of small tools to help supercharge a Flask application.
-It's a little challenging to launch something like that meaningfully, because the through like is just "ways to make your application better," but if you ask students what features they want, they're most likely to ask for features like account creation, logging in and out, storing/saving your personal data, and social features like posting and following.
+It's a little challenging to launch something like that meaningfully, because the through line is just "ways to make your application better," but if you ask students what features they want, they're most likely to ask for features like account creation, logging in and out, storing/saving your personal data, and social features like posting and following.

 So the best way to launch this lesson is to decide ahead of time what you think is most important and then plan to launch with exactly that - your rationale.
 If you found the blocks which essentially allow you to componentize your code to be compelling, show students a website with repeated elements and ask them why it would be irritating to need to rewrite code (like a navbar) that appears across multiple pages.
-As a bonus could even demo instances where a website's navbar is inconsistent across pages to emphasize writing DRY (don't repeat yourself) code isn't just about saving time, it's about avoiding mistakes.
+As a bonus, you could even demo instances where a website's navbar is inconsistent across pages to emphasize writing DRY (don't repeat yourself) code isn't just about saving time, it's about avoiding mistakes.

 If the forms library (or really any library) supercharged your code, show them before and after pics of your code and explain why you like it, and then promise students to walk them through the steps.